Prospectus and FAQs

 Are there any acting workshops at the weekend?

 Yes, there are acting workshops run for young people aged between 16 and 20 years every Saturday during term time.
-Details of this can be found on our RADA and Young People pages.
+Details of this can be found on our Young Actors' Workshops page.